 How to disarm.
 Again write events down to keep your reality in check, gather evidence, of triangulation, is used, try asking the other person about it in front of the narcissist.

-7. They will put pressure on you.
-Manipulators will do their best to drive you crazy, to confuse you, to give you brain fog, to ware you down so you give in.
-They prey on all your emotions, provoke fear and them give you relief, they will put so much into your mind, they will provoke you until you can no longer contain it and you explode.
+They will put pressure on you.
+Manipulators will do their best to drive you crazy, to confuse you, to give you brain fog, to wear you down, so you give in.
+They prey on all your emotions, provoke fear and then provide you with relief, and they will put so much into your mind, they will provoke you until you can no longer contain it and you explode.
 Then they will blame you for your reactions.

 How to disarm.
 Write down what they do to trigger an emotional reaction if you react to them write down what they ask for next.
 Learn to not react to them, learn to see what insecurities they used again, then work on finding ways to heal those insecurities so they can no longer trigger them, taking back control of your thoughts and your mind.

 Narcissistic people don’t like those they can not manipulate or take control of their minds.
-So strengthen your mindset is key, controlling your emotions, finding ways to realise them if needed in a healthy way but never to the narcissist, until you do have control over them.
-Always retreat, rethink and only respond in needed.
-Keep taking those baby steps each and every day to get your life on track and take you on new adventures without negative, toxic, narcissistic people.
+So strengtheningq your mindset is vital, controlling your emotions, finding ways to realise them if needed healthily but never to the narcissist, until you do have control over them.
+Always retreat, rethink and only respond if needed.
+Keep taking those baby steps every day to get your life on track and guide you on new adventures without negative, toxic, narcissistic people.

 Click the link below for the full online course to help you understand and overcome narcissistic abuse, with a link inside to free access for the hidden online support group, with daily advice and support from me, alongside other survivors doing the course.